 • examination by a pediatrician.

-On the day before the operation, you should not eat or even drink water.
-The day before, you should refrain from having dinner after 6 pm.
+The day before surgery you should not eat or even drink water.
+The day before, you should refrain from eating dinner after 6 pm.

 Local anesthesia